 - Teacher's Responsibility: - a.
 The teacher will warn the student and attempt to solve the problem. - b.
-The student will make parental contact (by phone if possible). - c.
+The student will complete a think sheet. - c.
 The teacher will make parental contact.

 (All teacher actions and phone contacts must be documented.
 If disruptive behavior continues, the teacher should refer the student to the office.
 Documentation of the incident and previous attempts to solve the problem should be forwarded to the office as soon as possible.
 ONLY SEVERE SITUATIONS will be dealt with by the administrator without the above steps being completed).